KaViewer/KaViewer/README.md

 | Consumer         | kaviewer.toggle.consumer.read  | Boolean      | Allow to consume new message (true/false) |

 ### Persist API
+By default, KaViewer won't persist the registered connections when it shut down.

-The exposed API interface `Persistent` let you do the enhancement to persist KaViewer data.
+KaViewer provides the exposed API interface `Persistent` , which you can do the enhancement to persist KaViewer data.
 It is similar to SpringBoot autoconfiguration mechanism.
 You can import `kaviewer-runner.jar` as dependency and implement the `Persistent` interface, then add the `META-INF/kaviewer.factories` to do the trick.

 ## Usage